 In my post about making raw hemp milk, I mentioned using the soymilk maker to make a hemp milk that wouldn't separate so easily.
 I tried several batches before I got it to my satisfaction-- the results are below-- and it, indeed, does not separate as easily as the raw version.
 But it does eventually separate after standing in the refrigerator for a day or so.
 However, you can shake it up and it's just fine.

-I had a little accident with one batch that I made, but, never one to waste food, I salvaged something out it!
+I had a little accident with one batch that I made, but, never one to waste food, I salvaged something good out of it!
 You can see that tale below the milk recipe!

 Printable Recipe